1987 Women's Hockey Champions Trophy

 The 1987 Women's Hockey Champions Trophy was the first edition of the Hockey Champions Trophy for women.
-The tournament was held from 21–28 June 1987, in Amstelveen, Netherlands.
+The tournament was held from 21 to 28 June 1987, in Amstelveen, Netherlands.

 Netherlands won the tournament, becoming the inaugural champions of the Champions Trophy.
 Australia and South Korea finished in second and third place, respectively.

 Officials

 The following umpires were appointed by the FIH to officiate the tournament: